igordejanovic/parglare/docs/getting_started.md

 result = parser.parse(input_str)
 ```

-Depending on whether you have configured [actions](./actions.md) or not you will
+Depending on whether you have configured [actions](./actions.md) and what
+parameters you used for parser instance you will
+get either:

+- a nested lists if no actions are used,
+- a parse tree if [`build_tree` parser param](./parser.md#build_tree) is set to
+  `True`,
-get a parse tree or some other representation of your input.
-In case of the GLR
+- some other representation of your input if custom actions are used.

-parser you will get the list of all possible results (a.k.a. _the parse
+In case of the GLR parser you will get a list of all possible results (a.k.a.
-forest_).
+_the parse forest_).

 ## Where to go next?